Multi-Static Target Detection and Power Allocation for Integrated Sensing and Communication in Cell-Free Massive MIMO: Power Allocation Algorithms

 Utilizing the convexity of the objective function and utilizing the first-order Taylor approximation around the previous iterate $\left(\boldsymbol{\rho}^{(c-1)}, t^{(c-1)}\right)$, where $c$ is the iteration counter, the objective function is lower bounded as

-At iteration $c$, instead of the actual objective function, we maximize its lower bound according to the concave-convex procedure.
+At iteration $c$, instead of the actual objective function, we maximize its lower bound with the concave-convex procedure.
 After removing the constant terms that are independent of the optimization variables in use, we obtain the linearized objective function to be maximized as